Introducing the Parish Pump Team

-Nigel Beeton is an NHS radiographer working at the West Suffolk Hospital in Bury St Edmunds.
+Nigel Beeton was until his recent retirement an NHS radiographer working at the West Suffolk Hospital in Bury St Edmunds.
 He is also editor of ‘The View’, the parish magazine of St Mary with St Peter, Bury St Edmunds.To relax from these duties, he enjoys “messing around with words”, writing poetry ranging from the comic to the more reflective.

 The Rev Dr Gary Bowness was vicar of Henbury near Macclesfield until his retirement three years ago.
 In his former diocese, Blackburn, he served as Director of Post-Ordination Training.
 In recent years he has kept very busy taking services in vacant parishes throughout East Cheshire.
 He is now living on the edge of the Lake District, but has discovered that over the last couple of decades, the fells have got a lot higher & the slopes much steeper.
 Gary is also the author of our incredibly popular St James the Least of All series.

 Dr Peter Brierley has been involved with church research for over 40 years, working initially with the government and then moving to the Bible Society, before starting MARC Europe which changed its name to Christian Research in 1993.
 He launched the UK Christian Handbook in 1972.
 He lives in Kent, where he now runs a private research consultancy for churches throughout the country.
-He edits FutureFirst a bi-monthly bulletin ‘providing facts for forward planning’ and the book UK Church Statistics which is published every 2 or 3 years; the third edition, 2018 Edition, is now available from www.brierleyconsultancy.com
+He edits FutureFirst a bi-monthly bulletin ‘providing facts for forward planning’.
+Contact him at www.brierleyconsultancy.com

 The Revd Canon Michael Burgess is priest of Oughtrington and Warburton in the diocese of Chester.
 A former sub-warden at Gladstone’s Library in Hawarden for six years, he has been involved in ministry training and CME along with parish work.
 His interests include music and choral singing, the theatre and reading.